pagkly/Zed/Investopedia4/What Is a Luxury Tax.md

 -   The products taxed are considered non-essential or are affordable only to the wealthiest consumers.
 -   The mansion tax and sin taxes both fall into the category of luxury taxes.

-But what about a tax only on yachts, or jewelry, or real estate valued at more than $1 million?
+But what about a tax only on yachts, or jewelry, or real [[Estate|estate]] valued at more than $1 million?
 Now the only ones that pay the tax are those few who can afford these goods.

 Luxury taxes generally fall into two categories:

 -   So-called "sin taxes" are imposed on products like cigarettes and liquor and are paid by every buyer, regardless of income.
 Anyone who objects can just stop buying it.
 In imposing the tax, the government is both discouraging the use of these products and raising revenue from those who keep buying them.
--   Taxes on items that can be purchased only by the wealthiest consumers, who presumably can afford to pay the premium.
+-   Taxes on items that can be purchased only by the wealthiest consumers, who presumably can afford to pay the [[Premium|premium]].

 Both taxes are relatively popular because they hit only a minority of the population.